clinics

 Pet Therapy Program:

-The Pet Therapy Program in partnership with Patience Experience support the psychosocial needs of children and families in hospital by providing them with:
+The Pet Therapy Program in partnership with Patient Experience supports the psychosocial needs of children and families in hospital by providing them with:

 • Opportunities to experience unconditional acceptance and affection between dogs and individuals